lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 ### Why are we concerned with reliability?
 Error!

-* Measurements are imperfect and every observation has some unknown amount of error associated with it.
-Two components in error:
+Measurements are imperfect and every observation has some unknown amount of error associated with it.
+There are two components in error:

-  + **random/unsystematic**: varies in unpredictable and inconsistent ways upon repeated measurements;  sources are unknown
+* **random/unsystematic**: varies in unpredictable and inconsistent ways upon repeated measurements;  sources are unknown
-  + **systematic**: recurs upon repeated measurements reflecting situational or individual effects that, theoretically, could be specified.
+* **systematic**: recurs upon repeated measurements reflecting situational or individual effects that, theoretically, could be specified.

-* Correlations are attenuated from the true correlation if the observations contain error.
-* Knowing the reliability of an instruments allows us to:
+Correlations are attenuated (i.e., smaller than) from the true correlation if the observations contain error.
+Knowing the reliability of an instruments allows us to:

-  + estimate the degree to which measured at one time and place with one instrument predict scores at another time and/or place and perhaps measured with a different instrument
+* estimate the degree to which measured at one time and place with one instrument predict scores at another time and/or place and perhaps measured with a different instrument
-  +  estimate the consistency of scores
+* estimate the consistency of scores
-  +  estimate “…the degree to which test scores are free from errors of measurement” (APA, 1985, p.
+* estimate “…the degree to which test scores are free from errors of measurement” (APA, 1985, p.
 19)

-Figure 7.1a in Revelle's chapter illustrates the *attentuation* of the correlation between the variables *p* and *q* as a function of reliabilty.
+Figure 7.1a in [Revelle's chapter](https://personality-project.org/r/book/Chapter7.pdf) illustrates the *attentuation* of the correlation between the variables *p* and *q* as a function of reliabilty.

-* circles (latent variables) represent the *true score*
+* circles (latent variables [LV]) represent the *true score*
 * observed/measured/manifest variables are represented by squares and each has an associated error; not illustrated are the *random* and *systematic* components of error
 * a true score is composed of a measured variable and its error
 * the relationship between the true scores would be stronger than the one between the measured variables
-* moving to 7.1b, the correlation between LV p and the observed '' can be estimated from the correlation of p' with a parallel test (this is the reliability piece)
+* moving to 7.1b in Revelle's chapter, the correlation between LV *p* and the observed '' can be estimated from the correlation of *p'* with a parallel test (this is the reliability piece)

 Figure 7.2 in Revelle's Chapter 7 [-@revelle_introduction_nodate] illustrates the conceptual effect of reliability on the estimation of a true score.
+The figure is meant to demonstrate that when error variances are small and reliability is greater, the variance of the true scores more closely approximates that of observed scores.

 ### The Reliability Coefficient